iPad Prime Day deals are here – but make sure you choose wisely

 This is currently Apple's most advanced tablet, and the M4 chip is almost definitely more than most people need.

-Ideal user: Professional digital artist, and tech enthusiasts.
+For: Professional digital artist, gamers, tech enthusiasts.

 What I like: I've used this iPad Pro, and I really liked the Ultra Retina XDR Display – video content on it looked amazing.
 It's also great for AA games, and it double-upped as a secondary laptop (I had the Magic Keyboard with it) when I wanted to work in a cafe.
 But I never, not once, used it to its full capacity.